asrhou/NATMI/README.md

 NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions other than those in connectomeDB2020.
 This option can also be particularly useful for users who wish to explore specific to their species interactions or cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
 Here, we briefly describe **required formats**.

-Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified by the argument '--signalType'.
+Similarly to the precompiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified by the argument '--signalType'.
 The interaction data file should be a two-column table with the **first column** representing **ligands** and the **second column** representing **receptors** (see following example).

 |Ligand|Receptor|
 |-:|:-|